jleveau/boolean_quizz/README.md

 ### 'npm run-script bugs [nb_bugs ...]
 Instantiate a configuration file describing bugs.
-This configuration file is read by the application to introduce "bugs"
+This configuration file is read by the application to introduce "bugs" this configuration file is located in /src/bugs.json

 for example :
     npm run-script bugs 10 0 0 1